davs3275/sbs/med/collier.md

 ---
 4.21 If human souls have a being after death, which way has the air made room for them from all eternity ?
-Pray, how has the earth been capacious enough to re- ceive all the bodies buried in it ?
+Pray, how has the earth been capacious enough to receive all the bodies buried in it ?
 The resolution of this latter question will satisfy the former.
-For as a corpse after some continuance by change and dissolu- tion makes way for another, so when a man dies, and the spirit is let loose into the air, it holds out for some time, after which it is changed, diifused, and kindled in flame, or else absorbed into the generative
+For as a corpse after some continuance by change and dissolution makes way for another, so when a man dies, and the spirit is let loose into the air, it holds out for some time, after which it is changed, diifused, and kindled in flame, or else absorbed into the generative